camwestwood/xapi/common_structures.md

 This entity is required across all Statements in the Jisc Profile.

-The Actor entity describes the individual that is the Subject of the Statement.
+The Actor entity describes the individual that is the subject of the Statement.

 <table>
 <tr><th>Property [cardinality]</th><th>Description</th><th>Value information</th></tr>